 A dreamy morning look at Mirador Cerro del Obispo

 Along the way, after a very hot afternoon of driving, we diverted towards a hard-to-find waterfall in Atenguillo.
 It took asking three separate locals before we were headed in the right direction, through fields and forest, with barbed wire gates we had to open and close ourselves, beneath signs asking us to please keep the gates closed, as there were cattle roaming.
 At the end of the path, a caretaker collected 10 pesos per adult from us (20 pesos in our case) to enter the falls.

 We camped there that night, perfectly tucked away with a babbling creek lulling us to sleep.

-The guidebook comes out in September (both print and digital) at the same times as our first issue (theme: road trips) — when you sign up for a year subscription to the print or digital magazine, you get From Baja to Zipolite: The Complete Guide to Mexico Adventures (For Parents) as our gift!
+The guidebook comes out this fall (both print and digital) at the same times as our first issue (theme: road trips) — when you sign up for a year subscription to the print or digital magazine, you get From Baja to Zipolite: The Complete Guide to Mexico Adventures (For Parents) as our gift!
 Thank you!